 - This medicine may cause the following problems:

 - Kidney failure

-- An increased risk of skin cancer and lymphoma
+- Increased risk of skin cancer and lymphoma

-- An increased risk of blood clots in the new kidney (kidney transplant)
+- Increased risk of blood clots in the new kidney or liver (transplant patients)

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing